jimmejardine/qiqqa-open-source/docs-src/Progress in Development/Fingerprinting - moving forward and away from b0rked SHA1.md

   Yes, SHA1B is variable length, but that's not under user or application control, merely an artifact of certain PDF data hashing results.
 The shortest SHA1B fingerprint in my collection is 36 chracters, and that's *rare*: 5 items in over 20K documents.
 - https://github.com/nakov/Practical-Cryptography-for-Developers-Book

+## Performance of the new vs. old hash: CPU load

+Using the new `mutool qiqqa_fingerprint0` and `mutool qiqqa_fingerprint1` tools to calculate the hashes of a subset of the bulktest suite (~ 2K documents) the verdicts are: v2 (BLAKE3+B58X) is about as fast or even *up to 4 times faster* in execution time than SHA1B.

+Of course one can argue this was not tested with the .NET version of the SHA1B code, but I expect that to be on par or even worse then the code I used for this, which is through use of the Crypto++ library, which is pretty performant and highly optimized generally.

+Anyway, the take-away of this is that the new hash is *better* or at least *competitive* with the original Qiqqa hash and such has been my goal.

+> Note: As the timings are all in the sub-second range, often only a couple of milliseconds, these are thus clearly within or near the noise margin of the timing measurement code, which has a millisecond *granularity* (Windows background tasks not related to the tests add an undetermined extra noise layer).
+>